luketudge/introduction-to-programming/content/standard_library.md

-`os` also provides a function `os.listdir()` for listing the contents of a directory, by default the current wokring directory.
+`os` also provides a function `os.listdir()` for listing the contents of a directory, by default the current working directory.
 So if you are too lazy to go and open your file explorer you can use this function instead to check whether creating a new directory worked for you.

 ```python